mui/material-ui/docs/data/joy/customization/theme-colors/theme-colors.md

 ## Adding more palettes

-Adding a new palette lets you use it in all Joy UI components that support `color` prop.
+Adding a new palette lets you use it on Joy UI components that support `color` prop.

 :::info
 Adding a new palette increases the HTML bundle size.
-The more tokens, the bigger the bundle size.
+The more tokens you added to the palette, the bigger the bundle size.
 :::

 The snippet below adds the `secondary` palette to the theme.